 - Use multiple factories for components and do final assembly somewhere else: This will keep companies who may steal from having access to all your parts, and knowledge on how you do the assembly for your product.

-The Best Way to Protect Against Property Theft in Manufacturing: Manufacture in Mexico
+The Best Way to Protect Against China intellectual property theft: Manufacture in Mexico

-All the reasons stated above will help you protect yourself against possible theft of your intellectual property, but there is no guarantee that once your product is sent to China that it will happen anyway.
+All the reasons stated above will help you protect yourself against possible China intellectual property theft, but there is no guarantee that once your product is sent to China that it will happen anyway.

 There is one sure-proof way to ensure that your manufacturing product can be safe from intellectual property theft: have it produced in Mexico with a reputable nearshore manufacturing partner like NovaLink.